 Exhibits in the visitor center tell the story of Lexington during the mid-19th century.
-These include displays about economic growth; dependence on cash crops such as hemp, reliance on slavery, and transportation such as the river trade and Santa Fe Trail.
+These include displays about economic growth, dependence on cash crops such as hemp, reliance on slavery, and transportation such as the river trade and Santa Fe Trail.
 Other displays describe the social growth of Lexington and divisions due to the Kansas Nebraska Act, border warfare and the onset of the Civil War.
 The story of Oliver Anderson, the builder of the house used as a hospital during the Battle of Lexington, is related throughout the exhibits.
 Other exhibits describe the Civil War in Missouri and the Battle of Lexington.

 Visitors can watch a 20-minute video about the Battle of Lexington as seen through the eyes of Louisa Anderson, who witnessed the battle from her house.
 This video provides an introduction and overview of the Battle of Lexington.
-Copies are for sale at the gift shop, which also offer postcards, history books and Civil War related items.
+Copies are for sale at the gift shop, which also offer postcards, history books and Civil War-related items.

-- March through October
+April through October (On-Season)

-9 a.m. - 5 p.m., Tuesday-Saturday and holiday Mondays
+9 a.m. to 5 p.m., Tuesday through Saturday and holiday Mondays

-10 a.m. - 6 p.m., Sunday
+10 a.m. to 5 p.m., Sunday

-- November through February
+November through March (Off-Season)

-9 a.m. - 5 p.m., Wednesday-Saturday and holiday Mondays
+10 a.m. to 5 p.m., Wednesday through Sunday and holiday Mondays